 - Bereavement award

-When it comes to holiday claims, there are a number of different things you can secure compensation for.
+When it comes to holiday accident claims, there are several different things you can secure compensation for.
 The most obvious being general damages for your pain and suffering.
 Please note that this also refers to your psychological suffering as well as any physical pain and injuries.
 In addition to this, accident abroad compensation claims also include damages for out of pocket expenses.
-So, if you have missed work and lost income due to your injuries and needing to recover, you can claim for this.
-You can also make holiday claims for loss of enjoyment, as well as travel expenses, childcare costs, and such like.
+So, if you have missed work and loss of earnings due to your injuries and needing to recover, you can claim for this.
+You can also make holiday claims for loss of enjoyment and travel expenses, childcare costs, and the like.

-There are so many different types of accidents that happen abroad and result in holiday compensation claims.
+There are so many different types of accidents that happen abroad and result in holiday accident claims being made.
 Some examples include:

 - Motorcycle accidents